Azure/Vision-AI-DevKit-Pages/docs/_docs/05c-Setup_Azure_resources.md

 ### Azure IoT Edge device

 To use your Vision AI DevKit hardware with Azure IoT Hub for Edge workloads, you will need to register the hardware as an IoT Edge device.
-Upon registration, you are provided a connection string to use during the Vision AI DevKit OOBE experience.
+Upon registration, you are provided a connection string you will use during Vision AI DevKit hardware setup.
+Please ensure you make copy the string somewhere you can refer to.

 #### [Register a new Azure IoT Edge device from the Azure portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device-portal){:target="_blank"}